wagtail/wagtail/docs/topics/pages.rst

 Wagtail uses Django's `multi-table inheritance <https://docs.djangoproject.com/en/1.8/topics/db/models/#multi-table-inheritance>`_ feature to allow multiple page models to be used in the same tree.

-Each page is added to both Wagtail's builtin :class:`~wagtail.wagtailcore.models.Page` model as well as it's user-defined model (such as the ``BlogPage`` model created earlier).
+Each page is added to both Wagtail's builtin :class:`~wagtail.wagtailcore.models.Page` model as well as its user-defined model (such as the ``BlogPage`` model created earlier).

 Pages can exist in Python code in two forms, an instance of ``Page`` or an instance of the page model.